 Tarangire National Park

-Tarangire National Park is the sixth-largest national park in Tanzania, with 2,600 sq.
-The park’s name originates from the Tarangire river that crosses through the park, being the only source of water for wild animals during dry seasons.
+Tarangire National Park is the sixth-largest national park in Tanzania, with 2,850 sq. km.
+The park’s name originates from the Tarangire River that crosses through the park, the only water source for wild animals during dry seasons.

-The park is famous for its massive number of elephants, baobab trees, leopards and lions.
-Along the banks of the Tarangire river, you will find herds of wildebeests and zebras, followed by grant’s gazelles, Thomson’s gazelles and many others.
+The park is famous for its many elephants, baobab trees, leopards and lions.
+Along the banks of the Tarangire River, you will find herds of wildebeests and zebras, followed by Grant’s gazelles, Thomson’s gazelles, and many others.

 Why Visit Tarangire National Park

 - Essentially, all animals of the East Africa Plain can be seen.

 - A large herd of Elephants